Ninja Gaiden II: The Dark Sword of Chaos: Reception

 In a retrospective review, Allgame editor Aaron Kosydar praised the game.
 He described the graphics in some scenes (such as the train level) as "astonishing for the NES".
 Kosydar stated that the game was fun, but mild criticism was noted for the difficulty, describing the final boss as "nearly impossible".

 Ninja Gaiden II was reviewed again in 2007 when the game was released for the Virtual Console and received some praise as well as criticism from reviewers.
 Austin Shau from GameSpot compared the game with the first Ninja Gaiden game as examples of "mean-spirited games" on the NES with high, unforgiving difficulty and excellent controls and gameplay.
 He applauded Tecmo's artistic detail in the cutscenes, saying that it enhances the storyline and offsets the tedious dialogue.
 He said that the visuals are better than those in the first game with the usage of "dynamic environments" such as speeding trains, and he praised the game's fast-paced sound.
-He and IGN's Lucas Thomas praised the improvement in the controls from its predecessor, more specifically Ryu's ability to freely climb up and down walls and use special weapons while on the walls.
-Thomas enjoyed the game's "chief innovation" of Ryu's ability to clone himself and use them to take care of enemies – something in which he says "make progressing through levels and taking down bosses much easier and quicker".
-Reviewers said that the game's difficulty remains high for players as with the previous Ninja Gaiden game.
+He and IGNs Lucas Thomas praised the improvement in the controls from its predecessor, more specifically Ryu's ability to freely climb up and down walls and use special weapons while on the walls.
+Thomas enjoyed the game's "chief innovation" of Ryu's ability to clone himself and use the clones to take care of enemies – noting that the doubles "make progressing through levels and taking down bosses much easier and quicker".
+Reviewers said that the game's difficulty remains high as with the previous Ninja Gaiden game.
 Shau noted that the game is still difficult as was its predecessor but that the sequel is slightly easier.
 Thomas stated that the sequel is not any easier to beat than its predecessor and that players will still get frustrated, especially with new environmental features such as blowing wind and rain and absolute darkness in which flashes of lightning illuminate the platforms.
 Thomas's only criticism of the game was that the storyline is not as good as its predecessor, saying that the plot seemed more predictable and that the cutscenes seemed more generic the second time around.
 He noted the lasting appeal of the game, saying that Ninja Gaiden II is "a challenging experience the likes of which gamers in the 8-bit era lived and died for".